-Okay, this isn’t a supplement, but I preach and teach this to the members of my program, The Postpartum Cure.
-This is a program that comes in an app, and we go over what a milk-boosting diet looks like, and why eating nutrient-dense foods is so important for breastfeeding.
-In this healthy diet, we eat a lot of protein shakes, fruit, salads and protein-rich dinners.
+Eating nutrient-dense foods is so important for breastfeeding.
+I loved eating a lot of protein shakes, fruit, salads and protein-rich dinners.
 Oatmeal and sweet potatoes are wonderful foods to start adding to your diet to ensure you are eating foods that will help you make more milk.

 Raspberry Leaf Tea:

 I don’t have as much personal experience with this tea for milk supply, but I did take it to balance hormones at one point before getting pregnant, and before labor to strengthen my uterus.
 It has many hormonal benefits, which is what controls your milk supply production.
 Your hormones are working on balancing out and reacting to not being pregnant anymore, so this tea is a big helper there.
 Of course, I’ve also included this in my Milk Dust, which has a unique formula including many herbs to increase milk supply.

 Other ways you can make more milk, without supplements include: